-For many schools, today is the first day back after spring break and it’s already mid-April.
-That means there isn’t much time left to enjoy National Poetry Month.
+It’s already mid-April and that means there isn’t much time left to enjoy National Poetry Month.
 It also means that Mother’s Day is going to be here before we know it!
 Do you have your students create special projects for their mothers or significant women in their lives in honor of Mother’s Day?
 If so, today’s post can help you kill two birds with one stone–celebrate National Poetry Month and get ready for Mother’s Day.

 My favorite type of poetry to teach is free verse poetry.
 The mini-unit I am going to share today is NOT free verse poetry, but it is fun to teach and students really enjoy it.
 Parents love it even more!
 That’s because the final product of the unit is a Mother’s Day or Father’s Day gift book.
 I’m always looking for authentic purposes for my students to write, and giving our writing away as a gift provides a built-in audience.
 I always tell students that their parents might not keep all of the refrigerator magnets they make and that the Mother’s Day marigold planted in a styrofoam cup won’t last past summer, if that long.
 But their writing will be saved and treasured forever!

 As I mentioned, this is not a free verse poetry unit, but rather a unit that teaches six different types of “form” poetry: cinquain, acrostic, bio-poem, simile poem, rhyming couplet, and two-word poem.
 Before beginning the unit, I immerse students in published poetry anthologies so they can make noticings about different types of form poetry.
 Once I’m ready to begin the drafting phase, I follow the steps below: